dotaheor/unify-Go-builtin-and-custom-generics/README.md

 (Is it good to make this rule mandatory?)

 ### For a `gen` with single `func` output, in its calls, the generic arguments may be inserted (at the beginning) into general argument list.

+(Is it good to make this rule mandatory?)

 For example, the built-in `new` and `make` generic, they may be called with two forms:
 ```